rickjerrity/StreamE/README.md

 `Github Pages` repo for [StreamE.tv](https://streame.tv).

-`StreamE` lets you search for, follow, and watch live streamers from different streaming platforms like Twitch, Mixer, and YouTube all in one place.
+`StreamE` lets you search for, follow, and watch live streamers from different streaming platforms like Twitch and YouTube all in one place.

 ### Features

-* Unified search for Twitch, Mixer, and YouTube channels
+* Unified search for Twitch and YouTube channels
 * Ability to follow/unfollow streamers on all platforms
 * Online/live indicator for followed streamers
 * Bookmark-able/share-able live updating URLs/hashes for lists of streamers to follow